Koon-Kiat/Ocean-Sweepers/README.md

   - Components depend on abstractions (interfaces) rather than concrete implementations
   - Factory patterns further decouple component creation from usage

-### Design Pattern Highlights
+### Design Pattern Implementations

-#### Movement System Patterns
+#### Creational Patterns

-- **Strategy Pattern**:
+- **Singleton (1)**:
+  - `AudioManager`, `MusicManager`, and `SoundManager` use singleton pattern
+  - `MovementStrategyFactory` implements singleton for centralized strategy creation
+  - Provides global access while ensuring single instance management

+- **Factory Method (2)**:
+  - `MovementStrategyFactory` creates various movement strategies
+  - `SceneFactory` handles scene creation and registration
+  - `RockFactory` and `TrashFactory` create game objects

+- **Abstract Factory (3)**:
-  - Multiple movement strategies implement the `IMovementStrategy` interface
+  - `IMovementStrategyFactory` defines an interface for creating movement strategies
-  - Strategies like `ObstacleAvoidanceStrategy`, `FollowMovementStrategy`, and `ZigZagMovementStrategy`
-  - Movement strategies can be swapped at runtime
+  - Different factory implementations can produce different families of related objects
+  - Allows for swapping out entire families of strategies

-- **Builder Pattern**:
+- **Builder (4)**:
   - `AbstractMovementBuilder` provides a base for fluent builders
   - `PlayerMovementBuilder` and `NPCMovementBuilder` extend it with specific configurations
   - Method chaining with type-safe generics (e.g., `withObstacleAvoidance().withConstantMovement()`)

+- **Prototype (5)**:
+  - Entities can be cloned to create new instances with similar properties
+  - `ObjectPool` implementation leverages prototype-like behavior
+  - Efficient creation of multiple similar objects

+#### Structural Patterns

+- **Adapter (6)**:
+  - Adapts external libraries (like Box2D) to the game's interfaces
+  - Shields game code from third-party API changes
+  - `CollidableEntityHandler` adapts collision interfaces

-- **Composite Pattern**:
+- **Composite (7)**:
   - `CompositeMovementStrategy` combines multiple strategies with weighted influences
   - Allows complex behaviors through composition of simple strategies
+  - `InterceptorAvoidanceStrategy` and `OceanCurrentStrategy` demonstrate practical usage

+- **Proxy (8)**:
+  - Lazy loading of audio resources through proxy objects
+  - Audio files are only loaded when needed
+  - Reduces initial loading time and memory usage

+- **Flyweight (9)**:
+  - `TextureFlyweightFactory` shares texture resources
+  - Shared assets minimize memory usage
+  - Ensures assets are loaded only once with efficient reference management

+- **Facade (10)**:
+  - `AudioManager` provides a simplified interface to the complex audio subsystems
+  - Clients interact with a single class rather than multiple audio components
+  - Encapsulates the complexities of audio resource management

+- **Bridge (11)**:
+  - Separation between entity abstraction and implementation
+  - Movement behaviors can be changed independently of entity types
+  - Decouples abstraction hierarchies from implementation hierarchies

-- **Decorator Pattern**:
+- **Decorator (12)**:
   - `MovementStrategyDecorator` allows for dynamic enhancement of strategies
   - Strategies can be combined and enhanced without changing their base implementation

-#### Entity System Patterns

-- **Composition over Inheritance**:

-- **Object Pool Pattern**:
-  - `ObjectPool` interface with implementation for game object recycling
-  - `RockFactory` and `TrashFactory` work with object pools for efficient memory usage
-  - Reduces garbage collection overhead during gameplay

-- **Prototype Pattern**:
-  - Entities can be cloned to create new instances with similar properties
+  - Additional behaviors can be added at runtime
-  - Template entities serve as prototypes for creating variations
-  - Efficient creation of multiple similar objects

-#### Collision System Patterns
+#### Behavioral Patterns

-- **Visitor Pattern**:
-  - `ICollidableVisitor` interface for type-safe collision handling
-  - Double dispatch with `visit` and `accept` methods to handle collisions between different entity types
-  - Eliminates the need for type checking and casting
+- **Template Method (13)**:
+  - `AbstractLogger` defines the logging algorithm structure
+  - `AbstractConfigurationLoader` provides template methods for configuration operations
+  - `AbstractMovementStrategy` provides template for common movement behavior
+  - Subclasses implement the specific behaviors

-- **Command Pattern**:
+- **Mediator (14)**:
-  - `ICollisionOperation` encapsulates collision responses
-  - Collision callbacks execute appropriate commands based on collision type
+  - `CollisionManager` acts as a mediator between collidable objects
-  - Decouples collision detection from collision response logic
+  - Centralizes collision logic instead of distributing it across entities
+  - Reduces dependencies between individual entities

-- **Chain of Responsibility**:
+- **Chain of Responsibility (15)**:
   - Collision handlers form a chain for processing different collision types
   - Each handler decides whether to process the collision or pass it to the next handler
   - Allows for flexible handling of various collision scenarios

-- **Mediator Pattern**:
-  - `CollisionManager` acts as a mediator between collidable objects
-  - Centralizes collision logic instead of distributing it across entities
-  - Reduces dependencies between individual entities

-#### Audio System Patterns

-- **Singleton Pattern**:
-  - `AudioManager`, `MusicManager`, and `SoundManager` use singleton pattern
-  - Provides global access to audio functionality
-  - Ensures only one instance manages audio resources

-- **Facade Pattern**:
-  - `AudioManager` provides a simplified interface to the complex audio subsystems
-  - Clients interact with a single class rather than multiple audio components
-  - Encapsulates the complexities of audio resource management

-- **Observer Pattern**:
+- **Observer (16)**:
   - Audio volume changes notify registered listeners
   - UI components observe and respond to audio state changes
+  - Entity removal listeners observe when entities are destroyed
-  - Decouples audio system from UI components
+  - Decouples event sources from event handlers

-- **Proxy Pattern**:
+- **Strategy (17)**:
-  - Lazy loading of audio resources through proxy objects
-  - Audio files are only loaded when needed
-  - Reduces initial loading time and memory usage

-#### Factory Patterns

-- **Factory Method Pattern**:
-  - `MovementStrategyFactory` creates various movement strategies
-  - `SceneFactory` handles scene creation and registration
-  - `RockFactory` and `TrashFactory` create game objects

-- **Abstract Factory Pattern**:
-  - `IMovementStrategyFactory` defines an interface for creating movement strategies
+  - Multiple movement strategies implement the `IMovementStrategy` interface
-  - Different factory implementations can produce different families of related objects
-  - Allows for swapping out entire families of strategies

-- **Builder Factory Pattern**:
-  - Combines Builder and Factory patterns
+  - Strategies like `ObstacleAvoidanceStrategy`, `FollowMovementStrategy`, and `ZigZagMovementStrategy`
-  - Factory creates appropriate builder instances
-  - Enables complex object creation with fluent interfaces

-#### Scene Management Patterns
+  - Movement strategies can be swapped at runtime

+- **Command (18)**:
+  - `ICollisionOperation` encapsulates collision responses
+  - Collision callbacks execute appropriate commands based on collision type
+  - Decouples collision detection from collision response logic

-- **State Pattern**:
+- **State (19)**:
   - Scene transitions represent different game states
   - Each scene encapsulates state-specific behavior
   - `SceneManager` handles state transitions

-- **Context-Strategy Pattern Combination**:
-  - `SceneManager` acts as context for scene-specific strategies
-  - Scenes implement strategy interfaces for behavior
-  - Clean separation between scene management and scene-specific logic

-#### Configuration and Logging Patterns

-- **Template Method Pattern**:
-  - `AbstractLogger` defines the logging algorithm structure
-  - `AbstractConfigurationLoader` provides template methods for configuration operations
-  - Subclasses implement the specific loading/saving behavior

-- **Registry Pattern**:
+- **Visitor (20)**:
-  - Central registries maintain collections of game elements
-  - Registration and lookup mechanisms for accessing components
-  - Streamlines component access without direct dependencies

-- **Service Locator Pattern**:
+  - `ICollidableVisitor` interface for type-safe collision handling
+  - Double dispatch with `visit` and `accept` methods to handle different entity types
-  - Used for accessing common services like logging and configuration
+  - Eliminates the need for type checking and casting
-  - Components can locate required services without direct dependencies
-  - Enhances testability by allowing service mocking

-#### Miscellaneous Patterns

-- **Adapter Pattern**:
-  - Adapts external libraries (like Box2D) to the game's interfaces
-  - Shields game code from third-party API changes
-  - `CollidableEntityHandler` adapts collision interfaces

-- **Flyweight Pattern**:
-  - Shared resources like textures and sounds minimize memory usage
-  - `CustomAssetManager` ensures assets are loaded only once
-  - Reference counting for efficient resource management

-- **Null Object Pattern**:
-  - Default implementations prevent null checking
-  - Empty strategies and handlers provide safe defaults
-  - Reduces null pointer exceptions and improves code readability

 ## Movement Strategies